windkeepblow/ImdbCrawler/README.md

 4. Run the crawler in command line:
     >>>>python crawler.py

-If you have any question or suggestion, feel free to contact me (shaoyf2011@gmail.com)
+If you have any questions or suggestions, feel free to contact me (shaoyf2011@gmail.com).